Need help recovering from your holiday spending? Use these powerful, yet simple steps to pay down debt and get back on track.

 It’s hard to resist the temptation to overspend when buying gifts for your family and friends, especially when so many retailers offer deep discounts.
-If you find yourself buried under a mound of credit card debt, you can use one or more of the following methods to dig yourself out.
+If you find yourself with newly added credit card debt, you can use one or more of the following methods to dig yourself out.

 Add Up Your Seasonal Costs

 The first step is to calculate the exact amount of your holiday debt.
-This not only allows you to make a repayment plan but also establish a limit for this holiday season.
+This not only allows you to make a repayment plan but also establish a limit for the next holiday season.

 Understanding what you spent is helpful for planning ahead.
-Depending on your budget, you may need to start saving more or spending less than you did last year.
+Depending on your budget, you may need to start saving more or plan to spend less than you did last year.

 Tackle Higher-Interest Debt First